Survey design has a lot of moving parts.

 Hoping for a neutral tone to avoid bias in your brand awareness survey?
 Stick with basic serif or sans serif choices.

-Our usability expert Dan Partain is a strong believer in choosing the right font for a survey:
+Usability expert Dan Partain is a strong believer in choosing the right font for a survey:

-Your font choice sets tone for your survey.
+Your font choice sets the tone for your survey.
 Before even reading the words, a respondent sees the shapes of the words and instantly judges your book by its cover.
 Want to keep it all business?
 Stick to something easy to read and without anything that looks too “Designy.”
 Lato, Arial, Verdana, Roboto, and Montserrat are all good choices.

 Whether we consider it or not, our fonts will have an impact on the way people perceive our survey.
 Take a few minutes to choose carefully so you can send a message that matches your larger survey goals.